ShoheiOchi/IntelliProfiler/README.md

 - **scripts/**: Contains the main R script (IP_general.R) and optional Python analysis scripts.
 - **data/**: Contains sample input data  (you can place your `.txt` data files here).
 - **results/**: Output files (Excel, PDF plots) will be saved here after analysis.

+5. **Note**:
+   The raw log file (.txt) exported from TeraTerm is parsed by `IP_general.R`, which reformats the data into per-second positions, handles missing values by simple interpolation, and prepares the dataset for downstream analyses.

 ### Future Citation